 Promoted to Lieutenant-Colonel in July 1916, he returned to France to command the 4th Brigade, Canadian Field Artillery, the only artillery formation to accompany the 2nd Division in France.

-In April 1917, Lieutenant-Colonel Sharman was appointed Chief Instructor, Canadian School of Gunnery at Whitley, England, and from 1917 until June 1918, also served as Commandant Canadian Reserve Artillery at that same location.
+In April 1917, Lieutenant-Colonel Sharman was appointed Chief Instructor, Canadian School of Gunnery at Whitley, England.
+From 1917 until June 1918, he served as Commandant Canadian Reserve Artillery at that same location.

-He became Commander Royal Artillery, Dvina Force and handled Canadian and Russian guns, as well as a number of Royal Navy gunboats in a series of engagements against the vastly numerically superior Bolshevik forces.
-His practical ability and determined nature was demonstrated, with the transport of three sorely-needed 60-pounders.
-Transported over land by sled 120 miles from Murmansk to the front in only ten days, an undertaking the Ordnance authorities had pronounced impossible.
-Lieutenant-Colonel Sharman was awarded the Order of St Vladimire with Swords, 4th Class, by the Czarist government in recognition of his work and leadership.
+He became Commander Royal Artillery, Dvina Force.
+They handled Canadian and Russian guns and a number of Royal Navy gunboats in a series of engagements against the vastly numerically superior Bolshevik forces.
+His practical ability and determined nature were demonstrated, with the transport of three sorely-needed 60-pounders.
+Transported overland by sled 120 miles from Murmansk to the front in only ten days, an undertaking the Ordnance authorities had pronounced impossible.
+Lieutenant-Colonel Sharman was awarded the Order of St Vladimir with Swords, 4th Class, by the Czarist government in recognition of his work and leadership.
 On his return to Canada in June 1919, he was appointed Brevet Colonel.

 Returning to civilian life and the civil service, he later served as Chief of the Canadian Narcotic Service (1927-1946), was a Canadian delegate to the Opium Advisory Committee (1934-1946), acted as Chairman of the United Nations Narcotic Commission (1946-1947), and worked as a member of the United Nations Drug Supervisory Committee (1948-1953).
 He retired in 1958.